 Ecuador is one the most diverse countries in the world, with snow-capped volcanoes, tropical beaches, and lush jungles.
 The diverse topography allows travelers to easily venture to different climates within a matter of days.
 The largest ethnic group in Ecuador is the Andean Quechua, consisting of around 2 million people.
 The Quechua have preserved their culture, traditions, and language quite well.
-Distinguished by the Andean flute music, foods such as quinoa and cuy (guinea pig), beautiful wool ponchos, and colorful embroidered blouses, learning about the Quechua culture will no doubt be a highlight of your Ecuador tour.
+Distinguished by the Andean flute music, foods such as quinoa and cuy (guinea pig), beautiful wool ponchos, and colorful embroidered blouses, learning about the Quechua culture will no doubt be a highlight of Ecuador tours.

 The official language of Ecuador is Spanish, but Quechua is spoken by the indigenous population.
 In addition to Spanish, there are about 10 native languages spoken in Ecuador.
 Roman Catholic influences some social behavior in Ecuador; many holiday and festivals are at least partially based on Christian beliefs.

 Meeting and Greeting